Martin Hojsík

 He studied genetics at the Faculty of Natural Science at Comenius University in Bratislava and has been an environmental and social movement activist since 1993.

 Background

-Hojsík was born in Bratislava, where he also grew up.
+Hojsík was born on 27 January 1977 in Bratislava, where he also grew up.
 He attended the Grammar School Vazovova.
 After graduation, he studied at Comenius University.
 During his career as an environmental expert, he has worked and lived in several countries, such as the Netherlands, South Africa, Thailand, and Austria.

 In addition to Slovak, he speaks four other languages - Czech, Russian, English and German.

 Education and career

 From 1995 to 2001, he studied genetics at the Faculty of Natural Science at Comenius University in Bratislava.
 In his master's thesis, he focused on the importance of selected chemomutagens for dedifferentiation, callogenesis, organogenesis and gene expression in groundnut (Arachis hypogaea L.).
 He holds a certificate from Schumacher College with a focus on leadership and teamwork.

 Greenpeace

 Hojsík has dedicated much of his life to Greenpeace, an international non-profit organization for environmental protection.
 He worked there for almost two decades, from 1995 to 2013.
 First, from 1995 to 1997, he held the position of an external project manager for energy efficiency at Greenpeace Czechoslovakia, where he was in charge of media communication, logistics and coordination of volunteers.
 After 2001, he worked for Greenpeace Central and Eastern Europe, where, among other things, he organized anti-toxin campaigns in Central and Eastern Europe and helped establish Greenpeace's regional headquarters in Poland and Hungary.
 Hojsík also worked on environmental policy issues, the implementation of the Aarhus Convention and the pollution of the Danube river.

 From 2005 to 2009, he worked as an activist for Greenpeace International, dealing with cases such as illegal exports of electrical waste to Asia (China, India, Pakistan) and Africa (Ghana, Nigeria), as well as budget planning, management and training of volunteers.
 From 2009 to January 2013, he was in charge of managing the water management project for Greenpeace International based in the Netherlands.
 In this position, he created the multi-year strategy for the Greenpeace Detox campaign.
 In 2011 and 2012, he ran the Greenpeace Shop Window.
 He also worked at Greenpeace International as a campaign consultant and led training in this area.